BerkeleyAutomation/RobotToolChanger/README.md

 # Tool changer for robots
 In this work we developed a tool changer for robots.
 With minor adjustments the tool changer design can be retrofit to most mobile and stationary robots.
-The project includes the design, manufacture, programing, and evaluation of a tool changer for robots.
+The project includes the design, manufacturing, programming, and evaluation of a tool changer for robots.
-To examine the design we evaluated the tool changer on ABB YUMI, two-arm stationary robot.
+To examine the design we evaluated the tool changer on ABB YuMi, a two-arm stationary robot.

 ## Getting Started
-In this work we design and fabricated tool-changer and tools for collaborative and service robots.
+In this work we designed and fabricated a tool-changer and tools for collaborative and service robots.

 <!---
 This work was first published at [CASE-2018](http://ronberenstein.com/papers/CASE2018-Ron-Tool-Changer-Final.pdf).